-How to Stay on Top of Your Finances With a Monthly Spending Plan
+How to Create a Monthly Spending Plan

 One of the most effective ways to accomplish this is by making a monthly spending plan so you know what you are spending, where you are spending it, and whether you're spending on things that don't really enhance your quality of life.
 Making a monthly budget plan takes about an hour.